la2050/challenge/_2021/connect/onejustice.md

   asylum seekers provided legal and social services; the number of asylum applications completed and reviewed by a supervising attorney; the number of social services organizations and City departments engaged as partners.
-Approximately how many people will be directly impacted by this proposal?: '200' Approximately how many people will be indirectly impacted by this proposal?: '250' Please describe the broader impact of your proposal.: >- Asylum application clinics are part of a national effort to ensure unrepresented asylum seekers have access to due process.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '200' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '250' Describe how Los Angeles County will be different if your work is successful.: >- Asylum application clinics are part of a national effort to ensure unrepresented asylum seekers have access to due process.
 In FY 2019, unrepresented asylum seekers had an 84% denial rate at their immigration court